henriquetorquato/henriquetorquato.github.io/all_collections/_posts/2025-05-04-hack-the-box-machine-nocturnal.md

 ---

-From here, you can register a new account and log into it.
-Here you can upload and retrieve your own files.
+From here, I was able to register a new account and log into it.
+Here I could upload and retrieve my own files.

 ![Upload page](/docs/assets/2025-05/htb-nocturnal-2.png)

 > I tried different code injection methods since the upload is limited to extensions pdf, doc, docx, xls, xlsx and odt.

-When clicking a file, the retrieval path expects two parameters: `username` and `file`.
+When retrieving a file, the path expects two parameters: `username` and `file`.
 And when trying to retrieve a file that doesn't exist, a list of available files is shown on the page.

-This page doesn't seem to validate the queried username against the current active session, meaning that I can access other user's files.
+This page doesn't seem to validate the queried username against the current active session, meaning that I could see and access other user's files.

 I used `wfuzz` to list usernames that return a different content size other than the "User not found error page":